A geometric model for the module category of a skew-gentle algebra: Skew-gentle algebras and their geometric realization

 \end{itemize} \end{itemize} \end{definition}

-Note that by the above construction, each region of type (II) or (IV) gives a loop while any region of type (I) or (III) not.
+Note that by the above construction, each region of type (II) or (IV) gives rise to a loop while any region of type (I) or (III) does not.
 In particular, we have the following.

-\begin{lemma} If each region of $\TT$ has one of the types $\aaa$-$\dd$, then there is a bijection between the loops in $Q^\TT$ and the regions of type $\bb$ or $\dd$. \end{lemma}
+\begin{lemma} If each region of $\TT$ is of one of the types $\aaa$-$\dd$, then there is a bijection between the loops in $Q^\TT$ and the regions of type $\bb$ or $\dd$. \end{lemma}

 For a curve $i\in\TT$ which cuts out a region of type (II) or (IV), we denote by $\epsilon_i$ the loop in $Q^\TT$ at $i$.
 See Section~\ref{sec:example} for an example of a skew-tiling algebra.